j-berg-au/BOUNDLESS/content/Notes.md

 	3. More Talents
 10. Psychic
 	1. More Tricks
+		1. An AoE knockback
+		2. A focused knockback that deals damage
+		3. Psychic stuff that gives a condition
 	2. Should they **only** get access to a sublist of Tricks?
 11. Riftcaller
 	1. Rework?
 	2. More Spells
 	3. More Talents
 # To Do
+- Adept Talent that makes your Companion join battles.
+- Mount for Vanguards (sets SPEED to a value, other benefit)
+- "Themes", groups of Talents that are kinda "subclassy".
 - Miracle that transfers damage from PC to another.
 Cannot be turned off until one PC is DEFEATED.
 - Hazard rules (move into this space or start your turn in it).
-- Make it easier for Adepts to regain Focus?
-Or give them larger starting pool?
-- Change Engineer talent to let you pick a tag from a predetermined list.
-Call it specialist or something idk.
 - Up damage of enemies
 - Give priest a built in way to use favour other than Smite.
-Let Smite just use 4 favour.
 - Druid Talent that lets you spend Stress to change the weather for advanced exploration.
-- Make Vanguards Tricks cooler?
+	- Make Vanguards Moves cooler?
 Things like Batter Up and Leg Swipe are kinda boring.
 They do greatly increase damage by granting additional attacks, but still.
 Maybe include more things that aren't additional attacks.
-- Bear trap stays until triggered
-- Whispers of truth can't stack with itself.
 - Maybe change it to spend a Strain to heal to full.
 Consider how it affects Vanguards.
 Test in a campaign.
+If this affects Vanguards too much but you find it good, spend Stress to regain Mana/Divine Intervention/Focus?
 - Rules for walls/constructs/etc. Immune to psychic and other effects.
 0 EVASION.
 Fails all saves except **MIGHT**.
 - Advanced Exploration has rules for weather, that modify exploration in some way.
 Roll on the table to get the weather and its effects:
 	- Fog.
 You cannot see outside of your Hex today.
 	- Rain.
 	- Snow.
-	- Windy
+	- Windy.
+	- Maybe a different table for each season?
+Or a biome?
+Or something to encapsulate both?
 - Write rules for **Slowing Terrain** (difficult terrain, costs 2 movement to move out of a slowing terrain)
-- Pivot Prophet to more single-target debuff focus, deprioritise pure-support.
 - Alternate ways to expend marked.
 - Trade boons for expanded crit range, bonus damage, and other effects.
 - Make an art inspiration board